waveware4ai/zimport/README.md

 Additionally, you can create the most convenient environment possible when using it with PortablePython at the link below.
 https://github.com/waveware4ai/PortablePython

-If users find bugs or problems while using the library, please leave an Issue.
+If Users find bugs or problems while using the library, please leave an Issue.

 History
 ------------